stonedz/ac_online_server/src/utils/ReadmexmlParser.txt

    o added the eXMLErrorUnknownEscapeSequence
 * V1.18: June 8, 2006: 1 bug fix, minors changes
-   o FIX: the 'eXMLErrorFirstTagNotFound' error was not reported. o changed license to BSD - added some examples of usage.
+   o FIX: the 'eXMLErrorFirstTagNotFound' error was not reported.
 * V1.19: July 4, 2006: 3 addition.
    o added automatic convertion from/to UNICODE/ANSI in linux (this was already done in windows) o added getChildNodeWithAttribute()